raylib-extras/game-premake/README.md

 # Raylib Setup using Premake5

 This is a premake sript to build games with raylib.
-Premake works by creating a build system for differnet platforms to use.
+Premake works by creating a build system for different platforms to use.
-This setup is designed to work with the follwing platforms/compilers
+This setup is designed to work with the following platforms/compilers

 * Windows - Visual Studio 2019
 * Windows - Mingw-w64
 * Linux - GCC

 ## Common Instructions
-These steps setup the basic source code needed, and are applied to all platforms.
+These steps setup the basic source code needed and are applied to all platforms.

 ### Create a folder for your game
 Create a folder for you game.
 It can be anywhere on your computer.